‘Right place at the right time’: Two Wichita workers save woman in burning van

 HARVEY COUNTY, Kan.
 (KSNW) — Two employees of a Wichita company saved a woman from a burning van Tuesday morning.

-The woman’s van had crashed into the back of a box truck on Highway 50, between Newton and Walton.
+The woman’s van had crashed into the back of a box truck on U.S. 50 between Newton and Walton.

 According to the Harvey County Sheriff’s Office, the woman was believed to be trapped and her van was on fire.
 Emergency crews started to head in that direction, but it would take some time to get there.